NoellaDev/Noel/README.md

   </a>
 </p>

-Check out our [documentation](https://block.github.io/goose), or to try it out head to the [installation](https://block.github.io/goose/docs/getting-started/installation) instructions!
+Check out our [Platform](https://block.github.io/goose), or to contac us head to the [Social](https://x.com/noelladotfun) instructions!